m0lentum/starframe/plans.md

 Everything I've thought of doing but haven't gotten around to yet is here.

 **ECS**
+- try replacing custom MES format with RON using serde
 - more storage types (see specs)
 - component containers should probably use Option instead of mem::uninitialized (at least try and see how much this affects performance)